Wildfire | What Is Zone 0?

 How much will it cost to create a Zone 0?

 The cost of creating a Zone 0 depends upon the circumference of a home, its current Zone 0 contents, and the ember-resistant materials chosen.
-The Resource Conservation District of the Santa Monica Mountains (RCDSMM) is currently offering grants to cover the creation of free Zone 0s in specific LA-area communities.
+The Resource Conservation District of the Santa Monica Mountains (RCDSMM) currently has a waitlist for grants to cover the creation of free Zone 0s in specific LA-area communities.